Art and Craft for the Holidays

 - You can find a group to craft together building community!
 Some of my dearest friends are the ones that I have met through crafting.
 One has taught me the love of wool crafts and the other one has taught me to knit.
 Another friend has taught me to screen print.

-Here are some of the mediums that I use most often to make my crafts:
+Here are some of the types of materials that I use most often for my art and crafts:

 You might find other mediums that you enjoy like metal, glass, straw, paper and clay.

-4. Food: Gifts from our kitchen are always enjoyed!
+4. Food and Beverages: Gifts from our kitchen are always enjoyed!
 Granola, jam, chutney, salsa, bread, mixes, toasted seasoned nuts, homemade pasta, cookies, cakes, candies are a welcome site during the holiday season and can be shared.
 Here are just a few from our kitchen!